lbliii/emdash/content/statement.md

 ---
 # Problem Statement

 Startups need to keep costs lean while simultaneously delivering an accessible a product, ready for scale.
-However, **accessibility is often neglected** --- relegated as secondary tasks put on already overworked product and engineering teams.
+However, **accessibility is often neglected** --- relegated as a set of secondary tasks put on already overworked product and engineering teams.

 ## This Manifests As: